algolia/query-suggestions/connector/CONFIG.md

 - `exclude` - Default: `[]`

-You can use regexes to ignore some queries.
-If, during an upload of external data, a query matches any regex in this list, it will be skipped.
+Here, you can add a list of words and phrases that are used to exclude full queries.
+If, during an upload of external data,  a query fully matches a word or phrase in this list, it will be skipped.

+Additionally, you can use regexes to ignore a query that contains an undesirable set of characters.
+If any part of a query matches a regex in this list, it will be skipped.

 ### Ignore plurals